NNHSSE201718/vpython1/README.md

 ## Purpose:

 The purpose of this project is to create a simulation of the Fourier Transform which utilizes both audio and visuals to represent the interference and decomposition of waves.
-The simulation uses VPython, iPython, and PyAudio.
+The simulation uses VPython, PyAudio, and Flask.
 Users should be able to adjust component waves or select preset waveforms, then hear and see the effects on the composite wave.
 Also includes a moving wave graph and mathematical approximation.

-## Install
+## Install and Run

-Platform Requirements: None
+Platform Requirements: None, has been tested with Windows and Linux.

 To install the simulation, simply clone, configure, and run.